[Skip to Content]

 RON GREENBAUM, in memoriam, AND RITA GREENBAUM

 Ron Greenbaum started his support of Asolo Rep as an Angel donor in 1986.
 Three years later he was writing letters to other donors to encourage them to become Co-Producers, a task he carried out for over thirty years as the Chair of the Board’s Development Committee.
-After joining the Board in 1991, he served on the Executive Committee since 1999, and for three terms as Board Chair, from 2001-2003 and 2008-2009.
-With his wife, Rita, they hosted an annual appreciation party for Asolo Rep’s major contributors for many years.
+After joining the Board in 1991, he served on the Executive Committee from 1999 on, and for three terms as Board Chair, from 2001-2003 and 2008-2009.
+Ron and his wife Rita hosted an annual appreciation party for Asolo Rep’s major contributors for many years.
 They have supported the theatre’s Education & Engagement programs, events, and championed the work Asolo Rep produces on its stages.
 In 2019, Asolo Rep welcomed Ron and Rita to the Crystal Society in grateful acknowledgement of their steadfast support over a long period of service to this organization.
 We will miss Ron’s presence at our Opening Nights, special events, and especially in the board room, where his passion and commitment made such a difference towards the success of Asolo Rep.

 Yonover.Geri.Ron.jpgGERI AND RON YONOVER